-About the conference
+About our 2020 conference

 Alzheimer’s Society’s vision is a world without dementia.
 Until the day we find a cure, we will create a society where those affected by dementia are supported and accepted, able to live in their community without fear or prejudice.

 Our conference programmes are built around the first-hand experience of dementia at all stages, and consider the big questions for people affected by dementia, carers, health and care professionals, researchers, policy makers, communities, businesses and innovators.
 We focus on showcasing the latest innovations in research, policy, care and efforts to make sustained and impactful change.